Get in touch

 Economics

-Maths (for students without Maths GCSE 4+ or equivalent)
+Maths (for students without GCSE Maths with a grade of 4 and above or equivalent)

 Maths variables and constants, percentages, fractions and proportion, basic algebra, mean, mode and median, regression, correlation, dependent and independent variables, time-series data at a basic level, probability.